olcortesb/serverless-aws-ocr-tesseract-demo/README.md

-# Template for simple lambda *serverless framework* deploy
+# OCR tesseract aws-lambda demo with *serverless framework*

 ## Summary
 A simple demo using tesseract.js ocr